St. Theresa Catholic School is committed to Catholic faith formation,

 “in a nurturing, Christ-centered environment.”

-What does this mean?
-Now that we have built on our Catholic Faith formation, our academic excellence in service, can understand that it is pertinent to have an ongoing environment that enables our students to flourish as human persons.
+We understand that it is pertinent to have an environment that enables our students to flourish as human persons.
 Doing all the other essentials are good, but if this is the only reason why our children are here, then it is nothing better than another private or charter school.